 Take Turns – Back and forth interactions between you and your child are one of the most important ways to help development.
 So be sure to take turns while you’re talking, playing, or exploring with your children.

 Stretch – Make the moment last longer by building on what your child says, or asking follow-up questions that expand your child’s thinking and learning.
 When you stretch the conversation with questions like, “What do you think about that?” or “How does that make you feel?” you’re stretching the building moments as well.

-Everyday Development Activities for Children
+Everyday Brain Development & Building Activities for Children

 Food Rhymes: During a meal or snack, create a rhyme or a rap about what your child is eating: “No slice, no dice, we eat rice!” or “(Your child's name) is no rookie, eating her cookie.”
 Your child will enjoy the sound of the words, and if she responds, make rhymes from her words, too.
 Listening to rhymes—and making up their own—makes mealtime fun while helpings your child develop communication skills.

 Water Works: Hand-washing or bath time?
 Say to your child, “This is the HOT water (point to the faucet); this is the COLD water.
 Together they make warm water!
 This is the soap.
 Soap and water make BUBBLES that clean our hands.
 Now, let’s rinse off the bubbles.
 Can you help me dry my hands with this towel?”
 Through sharing the science of how things work, you’re helping your child learn a routine to stay healthy!